-In our toolkit technology we’ve designed a range of layouts, each one designed to highlight different aspects of your data.
+In our toolkit technology we’ve designed a range of automated graph layouts, each one designed to highlight different aspects of your data.

 Users commonly ask “which layout is right for my data?”
 Every layout has been developed with quality and performance in mind, so which one should you choose?

 The answer is (almost always) organic layout.

 Try organic layout in our graph visualization toolkits

 Organic layout provides great layout quality and high performance.
 In some visualization apps there’s often a trade-off between the two: you get an intuitive arrangement but it takes forever to load, or you get a fast display but the layout makes little rational sense.